 ‘I’ll take the dogs for a walk,’ he says.
 ‘It’ll be warmer.’

-While he’s out, I put mattress covers on each mattress, take the final meter readings, and start cleaning.
+While he’s out, I put a mattress cover on each mattress, take the final meter readings, and start cleaning.

-Chris and the dogs return from their walk, slightly more awake than when they left but not much.
+Chris and the dogs return from their walk, slightly more awake than when they left, but not by much.

 ‘You need to move quicker,’ I tell him.